|"The first value creation goal set by the Company’s management and Board would be to recover to the Company's original IPO value."

 The change of strategy comes as a result of the Group’s completion of feasibility and concept studies on its discovery well, GA South#1.

-The feasibility study is based on reprocessed seismic data which were re-analysed with an updated version of Rex Virtual Drilling (RVD version 4) and substantial conventional interpretation.
+The feasibility study is based on reprocessed seismic data which were re-analysed with an updated version of its Rex Virtual Drilling (RVD version 4) and substantial conventional interpretation.

 Following the completion of the feasibility study which further validated the earlier studies, the Group -- a new-generation technology driven oil company -- plans to achieve production in the second half of 2019.